 CVE-2026-8973

-Multiple memory safety vulnerabilities in Mozilla Firefox 150 may allow for remote code execution via malicious web content.
+Memory safety vulnerabilities in Mozilla Firefox 150 and related products could allow an attacker to trigger arbitrary code execution through malicious web content.

 Executive summary